 (NCBI-index: 1.594315)

-The Bramble Shoot Moth (Notocelia uddmanniana) is easily recognized by the dark brown arc-shaped spot on the dorsum of the otherwise grey forewing.
+The Bramble Shoot Moth (Notocelia uddmanniana) is easily recognised by the dark brown arc-shaped spot on the dorsum of the otherwise grey forewing.
 This dark brown spot is outlined in white.
 At 1/3 is a dark grey band that extends towards the costa.
 A dark grey band can be seen along the costa, which slowly deflects to the brown spot.
 A light brown zone can be seen along the termen.
-The flying period is from mid-May to October, and the wingspan is 15-20mm.
+The flying period is from mid-May to October, and the wingspan is 15-20 mm.
 The larvae feed on an untidy spinning.
-Host plant: Blackberry and raspberry.
+Host plant: Blackberry, Raspberry.
 Dutch name: Bramenbladroller.
-Frisian name:
+Frisian name: –

 Flying period: